 Cortina provides both Olympian skiing and an elegant, relaxed après ski.
 If you’ve ever wanted to dine at over 7,000ft, Rifugio Averau obliges.
 Enjoy a home-cooked Italian meal with sweeping views across the magnificent peaks of the Dolomites.
 For an energised evening, head to the Belvedere.
 This chic club has been on the silver screen more than once, and a favourite with fashionable Italians.

 Small but busy, Sölden is packed with picturesque, wood-trimmed buildings and a traditional Tirolean church.
-The town’s main street is full of buzzing nightspots, making bar-hopping a fun way to spend the evening.
+The town’s main street is full of buzzing nightspots, making bar-hopping a fun way to spend the evening in this party ski resort.
 Step straight off the Tiefenbach gondola into Restaurant Tiefenbachgletscher’s lively Glacier Bar, with an open roof and superb views.
 You can sip on mulled wine or sample a draft beer from their extensive selection while mingling with the bustling crowd that gathers at the end of the ski day.
 Another lively option is Almrausch, a classic timbered bar in the centre of town, playing house and pop music.

 It’s five stars all the way in Zermatt, with luxury hotels and a superb range of mountain restaurants, on top of the 100 options in the village itself.
 This high-end resort has an all-night vibe, with many of its bars and nightclubs open until 3am.
 There’s a great variety here too, with jazz and piano bars, such as the Pink Elephant, to supplement the usual discos and DJs.
 There are also two cinemas to choose from, and live music and folklore concerts take place regularly.